mgrimace/budget-overview/README.md

 ## What it's not

-Not a transaction tracker or accounting software.
+It's not a transaction tracker or accounting software.
 No bank sync, no receipt scanning, no daily logging.
-It's for setting up your monthly picture and understanding it visually.
+It's for setting up your monthly budget picture and understanding it visually.

 ## Tech Stack